nuxt/nuxt/docs/3.api/1.composables/use-router.md

 ## Promise and Error Handling

 - **isReady:** Returns a Promise that resolves when the router has completed the initial navigation.
-- **onError:** Adds an error handler that is called every time a non caught error happens during navigation.
+- **onError:** Adds an error handler, called every time a non-caught error happens during navigation.
 - **resolve:** Returns the normalized version of a route location.
-Also includes an `href` property that includes any existing base.
+Includes an `href` property that includes any existing base.

 ::ReadMore{link="https://router.vuejs.org/api/interfaces/Router.html#Methods"}
 ::

 ## Universal Router Instance

-If you do not have a `pages/` folder, then `useRouter` will return a universal router instance with similar helper methods, but be aware that not all features may be supported or behave in exactly the same way as with `vue-router`.
+If you do not have a `pages/` folder, then `useRouter` will return a universal router instance with similar helper methods but be aware that not all features may be supported or behave in the same way as with `vue-router`.